Department of Computer Science

 OK, so what is the assignment?
 The goal of this assignment is to give you an understanding of how to write a symbolic execution engine to verify software with an SMT solver, but to save you (and me) the pain of writing a symbolic execution engine.
 Instead, you will:

 Here's an example in pseudo-C that sorts three integers. .
 (You may want to use an array for more data entries, instead of separately named variables as I did here.)
-And here's an example of a CVC3 script that would be appropriate for that example.
-You'll probably want to play with this example a bit, to get used to the syntax, and CVC3, before you start writing your code.
+And here's an example of a SMT-LIBv2 script that would be appropriate for that example.
+You'll probably want to play with this example a bit, to get used to the syntax, and CVC5, before you start writing your code.

 That's it!
 I hope this is fun!